 All of this information is commonly known to the inhabitants of the world.
 Wars, political coups, prison escapes and more have all been planned around and influenced by the Mage Curse.

 It should be noted that Khoras can be used without the Drellis effect.
 If you don't like the idea of a world where the strength of magic varies from week to week and it doesn't fit in to your game, then don't use it.
-Just consider Khoras as always being in the balanced phase.
-No variation.
+Just consider the two stars as having little or no effect on magic.
 The Drellis Effect is optional and can be subtle or exaggerated or ignored entirely.
 That goes for anything else in the world that you don't like.
 Use what you want, ignore or change the rest.

 This website was last updated July 28, 2014.
 Copyright 1990-2014 David M. Roomes.